kalekdev/uni/semester-1/analysis-1/notes.typ

 + $forall alpha in RR, (alpha dot f_2)(x)$ - The proof follows from setting $f_1(x)$ in the previous Lemma to the constant function $f_1(x) = alpha$, which has been shown to be continuous.
 This can be extended to continuity over a common subset if they are both continuous over that set.

-/ Corollary - Polynomials are continuous: All polynomials can be constructed from a linear combination of $f(x) = x$ and constant functions $f(x) = a$, which were both shown to be continuous $in RR$.
+/ Corollary - Polynomials are continuous: All polynomials can be constructed from a linear combination of $f(x) = x$, its powers and constant functions $f(x) = a$, which were both shown to be continuous $in RR$.
 Hence polynomials are also continuous for all points in $RR$.

 / Definition - Composition of Functions: Functions can be passed as arguments into one another:
 $